 Criminal Psychology vs. Forensic Psychology

-Criminal psychology is the field of psychology which focuses on criminals and criminal behaviour with the aim of understanding why criminals commit crimes.
+Criminal psychology focuses on criminals and criminal behaviour with the aim of understanding why criminals commit crimes.

 The role of a criminal psychologist extends to assessing offenders and their risk of reoffending (this will affect their sentencing in court) and so, they will commonly be used to provide expert testimonies in court.